Creating a Functional and Beautiful Home Office

 1. Dedicate a Specific Area Only Used for Work

 If you’re currently working from your bed, let’s start there.
 This is a huge problem for your productivity levels.
 When you’re lying in bed, your brain subconsciously thinks it’s time to relax and sleep.
 If you’re working in the middle of your kitchen, notice how often you feel “hungry” or want to snack while you work.
 It’s important to dedicate a space that’s used specifically for work so that when you arrive to the space, your brain knows it’s time to get busy.
 If you can’t use an entire room for your home office addition, consider dividing a section of a room for work.
 See an example of a “workspace” within a bedroom.
 You can definitely get creative with the layout, but make sure you ONLY use this space for work.

 2. Lighting is Important For Your Home Office

 Did you know that lighting has a direct impact on your overall mood and productivity?
 Yes!
 It’s true.
 Daylight enhances human performance.
-So when you’re creating your at-home office, try to incorporate as much natural lighting as possible, ideally facing your desk and view toward a window.
+So when you’re creating your at-beautiful home office desks, try to incorporate as much natural lighting as possible, ideally facing your desk and view toward a window.
 If you don’t have the option for lots of natural light, you can still create a bright environment using a central light fixture or canned lighting with a dimmer.
 It may also help to have a light neutral paint color on your walls.
 Keep the space open, airy, and bright to optimize your productivity and create a calm environment.

 3. Consider Storage Space

 To keep important work documents, office supplies, and gadgets looking neat and organized, you’ll have to consider the storage of some kind.
 There are endless options under the sun.
 You can opt for floating shelves, a custom media wall, pull-out desk drawers, or even just a simple dresser.
-A clean workspace is super important to your success as a work-from-homer, so make sure you utilize storage space and keep your drawers organized.
+A clean workspace is super important to your success as a work-from-homer and building a beautiful home office, so make sure you utilize storage space and keep your drawers organized.

 4. You’ll Need a Desk and Chair